loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-03-tensor-algebra/chapter-042-collapse-category-spectral-functor.md

 # Chapter 042: Collapse Category — Spectral Functor of Path Families

 *The spectral functor maps families of paths to their spectral signatures.
-This functor is the Rosetta Stone between the discrete world of paths and the continuous realm of spectra.*
+This functor provides a systematic correspondence between discrete path structures and their spectral representations.*

 ## 42.1 The Spectral Functor Principle